 Congress has just passed another bill to help the people whose finances are taking a beating from the pandemic.
 The timing and details are still TBA, but scams are expected to be on the rise…

 New App Launches in WI: COVID-19 Contact Tracing

 State encourages residents to download or enable the app to help protect their communities

-WI Exposure Notification, a new mobile app to assist in notifying contacts of people who’ve tested positive for COVID-19, is now live.
+WI Exposure Notification is a new mobile app to assist in notifying contacts of people who’ve tested positive for COVID-19.
 The voluntary app complements the state’s and partner agencies’ efforts in contact tracing by letting Wisconsinites know faster if they’ve been in close contact with someone who has tested positive, allowing them to take steps to keep themselves and those around them safe.